troessner/articles/draft-the-rockstar-killer-ninja-10xcoder-and-you.markdown

 ![Proactivity](https://bobchoat.files.wordpress.com/2014/04/initiative.jpg)

-A lack of proactivity ....
-"Well, we were hoping it would eventually go away and after a while it seemed like it had fixed itself"
+A lack of proactivity goes a long way.
+Simple cases like "Yeah, our monitoring showed some weird numbers the hours before the downtime but we were hoping it would eventually go away and after a while it seemed like it had fixed itself" are the most obvious.
+More complex cases involve **just** doing enough so that you can't be simply called lazy and staying strictly inside your comfort zone.
+Those cases are harder to spot but at the same times those that do the real damage since they will waste the time of other team members as well.

 Proactivity is also listed as the number 1 habit of [highly effective people](https://www.stephencovey.com/7habits/7habits-habit1.php).